Zoloft Side Effects: Risks, Frequency & What to Expect

 What Are the Side Effects of Zoloft?

-Zoloft, the brand name for the generic medication sertraline, is a commonly prescribed antidepressant medication in the selective serotonin reuptake inhibitor (SSRI) class.
-Like all medications, Zoloft can have potential side effects.
+Zoloft, which is the brand name for the generic drug sertraline, is a widely prescribed antidepressant belonging to the selective serotonin reuptake inhibitor (SSRI) family.
+Like any medication, it can cause side effects, though not everyone experiences them—and those who do may notice them to varying degrees.

 • Nausea